rhoit/my-config/README.md

 ## cowfortune
 	 _____________________________________
-	/ its somethig like this in your      \
+	/ its something like this in your      \
 	\ terminal.                           /
 	 -------------------------------------
 	  \